See also the Talks and Publications pages.

 Vision

-Quantum theory challenges our view of the world: Bell’s Theorem proves that it is inconsistent to think that there is a single, material world with well-defined properties that just “sits there” and reveals its variables to us when we make observations, unless we give up some other important principles of physics.
+Quantum theory challenges our view of the world: Bell’s Theorem proves that it is inconsistent to think that there is a single, material world with well-defined properties that just “sits there” and reveals its properties to us when we make observations, unless we give up some other important principles of physics.
 Our intuitions about the universe and our place in it seem to be deeply misguided.
 But what exactly is it that quantum physics teaches us about reality?

 I believe that the most fruitful and accurate way to look at physics and its foundations is through the lens of information theory.
 In this view, we should not think of our world as being composed, fundamentally, of material things that move and collide, but of immaterial structure.
 Quantum information is our currently most accurate mathematical description of this structure.
-Its most fruitful and explanatorily powerful interpretation is in terms of a “catalog of probabilities”: the quantum state is the thing that gives us the probabilities of future observations.
-Not only does this view dissolve the measurement problem (a “collapse” is simply an update of probabilities in the light of new information), but it motivates and nourishes a particular path towards understanding the Foundations of Physics.
+Its most fruitful and explanatorily powerful interpretation is in terms of a “catalog of probabilities”: the quantum state is the thing that gives someone the probabilities of its future observations.
+Not only does this view dissolve the measurement problem (a “collapse” is simply an update of probabilities in the light of new information), but it motivates and nourishes a particular path towards understanding reality.
 In my own research, it has led me to pursue, for example, the following research directions:

 • Reconstructions of Quantum Theory.
 Quantum theory is one of our most successful physical theories, but its standard textbook formulation is mysterious.
 For example, why are states described by complex vectors in a Hilbert space, and why do observables correspond to self-adjoint operators?
 In the last few years, my colleagues and I have shown (based on pioneering work by Lucien Hardy) that the formalism of quantum theory can be reconstructed from simple information-theoretic principles, without presupposing any of the usual mathematical machinery.
 This is conceptually similar to the derivation of the Lorentz transformations from the principles and relativity and the constancy of the speed of light.